Contact homology and virtual fundamental cycles: Moduli spaces of pseudo-holomorphic curves

-A point in a moduli space $\Mbar_\ast$ is called \emph{regular} iff the linearized operator \eqref{totallinearized} of the corresponding pseudo-holomorphic building is surjective (it follows from elliptic regularity theory that this condition is independent of $k$ and $\delta$).
-A moduli space $\Mbar_\ast$ is called regular iff all of its points are regular. \end{definition}
+A point in a moduli space $\Mbar(T)$ is called \emph{regular} iff this linearized operator is surjective.
+A point is called \emph{weakly regular} iff the linearized operator is surjective after adding variations in $t\in\s(T)$ to its domain (this is only relevant in cases (III) and (IV)). \end{definition}

-\begin{remark} For $\ast\in\{\III,\IV\}$, there is a less restrictive notion of regularity, where we also allow variations in $t\in\s(T)$ (note that this does \emph{not} include variations in $t$ if $\s(T)=\{0\}$, for example).
-In the statements of Theorems \ref{mainIII}, \ref{mainIV}, we mean regularity in this less restrictive sense.
-However, for the rest of the paper, regularity shall mean regularity in the sense of Definition \ref{totallinearizeddef} above. \end{remark}